Kulshedra: Names

 The term bullar is given as a Southern Albanian variant by some sources.

-Origin of the myth

-The legendary battle of a heroic deity associated with thunder and weather, like drangue, who fights and slays a huge multi-headed serpent associated with water and storms, like kulshedra, has been preserved from a common motif of Indo-European mythology.
-Similar characters with different names but same motifs representing the dichotomy of "good and evil" – mainly reflected by the protection of the community from storms – are found also in the folklore of other Balkan peoples.
+Physical appearance and attributes

 Bolla

 The bolla is said to remain closed-eyed until Saint George's Day, where it peers into the world, and will devour any human that approaches it.
 It is explained in folklore that Saint George had cursed the beast to be forever blind except on his feast day.

 Kulshedra

 Kulshedra is generally considered to be a female dragon, like a multi-headed serpent form, but it is known to have pendulous drooping breasts touching the ground, thus some German commentators have stated she might be also regarded as a hag.
 Kulshedra is furthermore said to be covered in wooly red hair, have a long tail, and have seven to twelve heads.
 It is also said to spit fire.
 Kulshedra's milk and urine are both considered poisonous.
 Kulshedra can also appear in the guise of a human female; its appearance in an ordinary woman's guise known locally for example in Dukagjini, Kosovo.
 It may also appear in the form of a female lizard, turtle, frog, or salamander.